 You can leave the change with the taxi driver (under VND 20,000) as a tip if you think he has driven smoothly, safely, and helped you with your luggage.
 If you have too much luggage and he is still happy to help, then, of course, a little more than VND 20,000 wouldn’t hurt, about VND 50,000.
 However, while there are good taxi drivers, there are some dishonest ones; they want to make money out of you by refusing or hesitating when giving back the change by saying he has no chance to return.
 A piece of advice to help you prevent this situation is to always travel with a small change when using taxi services.

 Read more on our blog about tips to avoid taxi scams.

-Even though Vietnam is a low tip-cost country and tipping is not even expected by some providers themselves, you may still need to make a compliment and reward the hard work or excellence of the service you received, especially if you are from a country that tipping is more common.
+Even though Vietnam is a low-tip-cost country and tipping is not even expected by some providers themselves, you may still need to make compliment and reward the hard work or excellence of the service you received, especially if you are from a country where tipping is more common.
 As a general cultural rule, it doesn't offend anyone if you leave a tip as a reward at the end of the service.
 As with any other country, give the tip to the person with the right amount you believe could keep them happy.

 © Written by Nhi Nguyen for itourvn.com